celikaylin/docker-quick-guide/deploying-docker-containers.md

 - Go to SSH terminal and stop the container.

-- [Pull the image](https://github.com/celikaylin/docker-quick-guide/blob/main/images-and-containers.md#pulling-image-from-docker-hub) (Here is important you shouldn run firstl `run` command firstly because it will not fetch the latest version of the image it looks locally and if exists uses it).
+- [Pull the image](https://github.com/celikaylin/docker-quick-guide/blob/main/images-and-containers.md#pulling-image-from-docker-hub) (Here is important you should not run `run` command firstly because it will not fetch the latest version of the image it looks locally and if exists uses it).

 - Create and start the container by using `run` command as earlier.